 \begin{thm} Let $h$ be a smoothly numerable Haefliger structure on a diffeological space $X$.
 Then $\Fr_{\infty}(h)/\O(q)\rightarrow X$ admits smooth sections, and any two such sections are smoothly homotopic. \end{thm}

-\begin{proof} The theorem is essentially a consequence of the fact that the fibre $G_{q}^{\infty}/\O(q)$ of the bundle is contractible.
-When taken with the strong topology, $B\Gamma_{q}$ has the homotopy type of a CW complex \cite[Theorem 1.6]{ha3}, and the existence of sections is then classical.
-A full, constructive proof in our diffeological case is given in Appendix \ref{appB}. \end{proof}
+\begin{proof} It suffices to prove the result for $X = B\Gamma_q$, by the the universal property of pullbacks.
+The theorem is then essentially a consequence of the fact that the fibre $G_{q}^{\infty}/\O(q)$ of the bundle is (smoothly) contractible.
+When taken with the strong topology, $B\Gamma_{q}$ has the homotopy type of a CW complex \cite[Theorem 1.6]{ha3}, and the existence of \emph{continuous} sections is then classical.
+An explicit construction of a tautological \emph{smooth} section when $B\Gamma_q$ is regarded as a diffeological space is given in Appendix \ref{app: sections of Haefliger bundles}. \end{proof}

 By the homotopy-invariance of de Rham cohomology, Theorem \ref{sections} enables the following definition of de Rham characteristic maps for smoothly numerable Haefliger structures.

 \begin{defn} If $h$ is a smoothly numerable Haefliger structure on a diffeological space $X$, the \textbf{characteristic map} associated to $h$ is the homomorphism $H^{*}(A(\af_{q});\O(q))\rightarrow H^{*}(\Omega(X))$ induced by the composite